 Programs offered in Michigan by your regional community action agency are extensive.
 Centers provide case management, low income grant programs, employment, job training, and much more.
 Assistance can help a family overcome a short term hardship or emergency.
-At the same time, a case manager from your local Michigan non-profit agency will assist an individual with increasing their income or improving their finances.
+At the same time, a case manager from your local Michigan non-profit agency listed below will assist an individual with increasing their income or improving their finances.
 So this can include job training, budgeting, or credit counseling services.

 Funding and resources for these community action agencies will change from year to year.
 So all programs may not be offered, and only qualified individuals will receive help.
 However even if a location can’t meet your specific need, they may have other solutions for you, or be able to refer an individual to other state of Michigan government assistance programs or non-profit organizations.